WabukoWabuko/RDBMS/RDMSqueries.md

 # CONCAT_WS
 - concatenates two or more strings into a single string using a specified separator, and automatically excludes null values.

-# LEAD
-- returns the value of a specified column from the next row in the result set.

-# LAG
-- returns the value of a specified column from the previous row in the result set.

-# COALESCE
-- returns the first non-null value in a list of expressions.

 # DATEADD
 - adds a specified interval to a date or time value.